 The Federal Helium System currently supplies over 40 percent of domestic demand for helium by supplying crude helium to private helium refining companies, which in turn refine the helium and market it to consumers.

-Helium is a colorless and odorless inert gas.
-It will not burn or react with other elements.
+Helium is a colorless and odorless inert gas that will not burn or react with other elements.
 Helium is a non-renewable natural resource that is most commonly recovered from natural gas deposits.
-Perhaps the most familiar use of helium is as a safe, non-flammable gas to fill party and parade balloons.
+Perhaps the most familiar use of helium is the filling of party and parade balloons because it is a safe and non-flammable gas.
 In addition, helium is a critical component in many fields, including scientific research, medical technology, high-tech manufacturing (i.e. computer chips), space exploration, and national defense.
-Helium is used in MRI machines, specialized welding, leak detection, fiber optics/semiconductor manufacturing, low-temperature research, missiles, and observation balloons.
+Helium is used in MRI machines, specialized welding equipment, leak detection, fiber optics/semiconductor manufacturing, low-temperature research, missiles, and observation balloons.

 The improvements consist of 10 primary buildings of varying uses (office, warehouse, maintenance, shop, storage, equipment, and laboratory) ranging in size from over 1,000 square feet to under 5,000 square feet; over 20 smaller support buildings; and related site improvements (utilities, fencing, lighting, roads, parking lots, etc.).
 The buildings are mostly portable type or permanent metal construction built in the 1960’s and early 2000’s, although the Headquarters Building is of masonry construction.